natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the land use/land cover raster.
 Therefore, all model results will have the same cell size as the land use/land cover raster.

-- **Workspace** (required).
-Folder where model outputs will be written.
-Make sure that there is ample disk space, and write permissions are correct.

-- **Suffix** (optional).
-Text string that will be appended to the end of output file names, as "_Suffix".
-Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
-If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.

-- **Precipitation** (required).
-A GIS raster dataset with a non-zero value for average annual precipitation for each cell. [units: millimeters]

-- **Average Annual Reference Evapotranspiration** (required).
-A GIS raster dataset, with an annual average evapotranspiration value for each cell.
-Reference evapotranspiration is the potential loss of water from soil by both evaporation from the soil and transpiration by healthy alfalfa (or grass) if sufficient water is available. [units: millimeters]

-- **Root restricting layer depth** (required).
-A GIS raster dataset with an average root restricting layer depth value for each cell.
-Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics. [units: millimeters]

-- **Plant Available Water Content** (required).
-A GIS raster dataset with a plant available water content value for each cell.
-Plant Available Water Content fraction (PAWC) is the fraction of water that can be stored in the soil profile that is available for plants' use. [fraction from 0 to 1]

-- **Land use/land cover** (required).
-A GIS raster dataset, with an integer LULC code for each cell.
-These LULC codes must match *lucode* values in the **Biophysical table**.

-- **Watersheds** (required).
-A shapefile, with one polygon per watershed.
-This is a layer of watersheds such that each watershed contributes to a point of interest where hydropower production will be analyzed.
-An integer field named *ws_id* is required, with a unique integer value for each watershed.

-- **Subwatersheds** (required).
-A shapefile, with one polygon per subwatershed within the main watersheds specified in the Watersheds shapefile.
-An integer field named *subws_id* is required, with a unique integer value for each subwatershed.

-- **Biophysical Table** (required).
-A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the LULC raster. *All LULC classes in the LULC raster MUST have corresponding values in this table.* Each row is a land use/land cover class and columns must be named and defined as follows:

-	- *lucode* (required): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) **Every value in the LULC map MUST have a corresponding lucode value in the biophysical table.**

-	- *LULC_desc* (optional): Descriptive name of land use/land cover class

-	- *LULC_veg* (required): Specifies which AET equation to use (Eq.
-1 or 2).
-Values must be 1 for vegetated land use except wetlands, and 0 for all other land uses, including wetlands, urban, water bodies, etc.
+- :investspec:`hydropower.hydropower_water_yield workspace_dir`

+- :investspec:`hydropower.hydropower_water_yield results_suffix`

+- :investspec:`hydropower.hydropower_water_yield precipitation_path`

+- :investspec:`hydropower.hydropower_water_yield eto_path`

+- :investspec:`hydropower.hydropower_water_yield depth_to_root_rest_layer_path`

+- :investspec:`hydropower.hydropower_water_yield pawc_path`

+- :investspec:`hydropower.hydropower_water_yield lulc_path`

+- :investspec:`hydropower.hydropower_water_yield watersheds_path`

+  Field:

+  - :investspec:`hydropower.hydropower_water_yield watersheds_path.fields.ws_id`

+- :investspec:`hydropower.hydropower_water_yield watersheds_path`

+  Fields:

+  - :investspec:`hydropower.hydropower_water_yield watersheds_path.fields.subws_id`

+- :investspec:`hydropower.hydropower_water_yield biophysical_table_path`

+  Columns:

+  - :investspec:`hydropower.hydropower_water_yield biophysical_table_path.columns.lucode`

+  - :investspec:`hydropower.hydropower_water_yield biophysical_table_path.columns.lulc_veg` Classes with a value of 1 will have AET calculated according to eq. :eq:`aet_vegetated`.
+Classes with a value of 0 will have AET calculated according to eq. :eq:`aet_non_vegetated`.

-	- *root_depth* (required): The maximum root depth for vegetated land use classes, given in integer millimeters.
-This is often given as the depth at which 95% of a vegetation type's root biomass occurs.
-For land uses where the generic Budyko curve is not used (i.e. where evapotranspiration is calculated from Eq.
-2), rooting depth is not needed.
+  - :investspec:`hydropower.hydropower_water_yield biophysical_table_path.columns.root_depth` This is often given as the depth at which 95% of a vegetation type's root biomass occurs.
+For land uses where the generic Budyko curve is not used (i.e. where evapotranspiration is calculated from eq.:eq:`aet_non_vegetated`), rooting depth is not needed.
 In these cases, the rooting depth field is ignored, and may be set as a value such as -1 to indicate the field is not used.

-	- *Kc* (required): Plant evapotranspiration coefficient for each LULC class, used to calculate potential evapotranspiration by using plant physiological characteristics to modify the reference evapotranspiration, which is based on alfalfa.
-The evapotranspiration coefficient is a decimal in the range of 0 to 1.5 (some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).
+  - :investspec:`hydropower.hydropower_water_yield biophysical_table_path.columns.kc` Used to calculate potential evapotranspiration by using plant physiological characteristics to modify the reference evapotranspiration.

 - **Z parameter** (required).
 Floating point value on the order of 1 to 30 corresponding to the seasonal distribution of precipitation (see the Appendix for more information).